owulveryck/blog/content/post/markov.md

 $
 which is represented this way ![Representation](/blog/assets/images/ExecutionPlan2.svg)

-The transition matrix is regular (we can see, for example that $P^2$ contains all non nil numbers:
+The transition matrix is regular - we can see, for example that $P^2$ contains all non nil numbers:

 ```R
 > ExecutionPlan %^% 2